IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 In planning your Prebid implementation, consider the following:

 - The module stores the original token provided to it, refreshes it as needed, and uses the refreshed token.
 If you provide an expired identity to the module, it checks against the stored token for a match.
 If the expired token you provided matches a token that the module refreshed, it uses the refreshed token in place of the expired one you provided. (**GWH_SW16 my rewrite of this item.
 Please check it.
-Thx.**)
+Thx.**) SW says keep the original one: If you provide an expired identity, and the module has a valid identity which was refreshed from the identity you provide, the module uses the refreshed identity.
+The module stores the original token that it used for refreshing the token and uses the refreshed tokens as long as the original token matches the token that you provided.
+ALSO he suggests removing it altogether.
+Check with LP.

 - If you provide a new token that doesn't match the original token used to generate any refreshed tokens, the module discards all stored tokens and uses the new token instead, and keeps it refreshed.